China economy under pressure as factory output, retail sales growth slow sharply - Up News Info

 Article content

-“The domestic economic recovery still faces many challenges, and contraints on production increased,” said Fu.
+“The domestic economic recovery still faces many challenges, and constraints on production increased,” said Fu.

 China has tightened social restrictions to fight its latest COVID-19 outbreak in several cities, hitting the services sector, especially travel and hospitality in the country.